DHTMLX/gantt-docs/data/api/gantt_onafterlinkadd_event.md

 @short: fires after a new link is added to the Gantt chart

 @params:
-- id	string, number	the link id
+- id		string/number			the link id
 - item		object					the link object

 @example:
 gantt.attachEvent("onAfterLinkAdd", function(id,item){